Guang'an: Administration

-Guang'an city has 1 (sub)city, 3 counties, 87 towns, and 2886 villages within it, a total population of 3,205,476 in 2010 census.
-None of the districts are urban in character as of 2010, nevertheless, large scale dense urban building projects and even urban rapid transit are nearing completion as of 2019, remaking the urbanscape entirely, and 2010 census data relegated to dated and unreliable.
+Guang'an city has 1 (sub)city, 3 counties, 87 towns, and 2886 villages within it, and a total population of 3,205,476 in the 2010 census.
+None of the districts are urban in character as of 2010.
+Nevertheless, large-scale dense urban building projects and even urban rapid transit were nearing completion as of 2019, remaking the urbanscape entirely, and making the 2010 census data out-dated.At the end of 2024, the resident population is 3.227 million, including 1.529 million urban residents and 1.698 million rural residents.
+The urbanization rate of the resident population is 47.38%, an increase of 0.81 percentage points over the previous year.

 Transport

-The city lies on the north-south China National Highway 212.
+The city lies on the north–south China National Highway 212.